GogoHarry/Sales-Data-Analysis-Using-Python/README.md

 1. **Time Series Analysis**
    - **Daily Sales Patterns:**
      - Sales fluctuate noticeably on different days.
-Specific days of the week may show higher sales, suggesting the influence of weekly shopping habits or promotional events.
+Specific days of the week show higher sales, suggesting the influence of weekly shopping habits or promotional events.
-   - Hourly Sales Distribution:
+   - **Hourly Sales Distribution:**
      - There are clear peaks and troughs in sales at different times of the day.
 Peak sales hours are identified, which can help optimize staffing and inventory during these times.
 2. **Customer Type Analysis**
    - **Non-Member Sales Dominance:**